ismatfarjana/T1A1-WORKBOOK/README.md

 > # T1A1 - Workbook
-## Q1: FIVE key events in the development of the internet ❓
+## Q1: Research the development of the internet from 1980 to today.
+You must describe at least FIVE key events in the development of the internet.
+You can refer to events, people of significance, or technologies and how they have changed over time.❓

 ### ❇ Ans: